About Us

 Unable to display PDF file.
 Download instead.

-Live Oak is accepting resumes for a Middle School Science Teacher to begin in August, 2024.
+Live Oak is accepting resumes for a Parental Leave Teacher to begin in August 2025 through March 2026.
+This position is for in-person instruction.
 Applicants should have experience as head teachers, professional training, enjoy collaborative work on curriculum development, demonstrate a commitment to issues of equity and social justice, and feel a resonance with the school’s mission, vision, values, and educational philosophy.
 Please submit a resume, cover letter, and statement of educational philosophy.

 Primary Responsibilities and Duties